 Encyclopedia … combined with a great Buyer's Guide!

-This is part 2 of a tutorial on modeling of fiber amplifiers and lasers from Dr. Paschotta.
+This is part 2 of a tutorial on modeling and simulation of fiber amplifiers and lasers from Dr. Paschotta.
 The tutorial has the following parts:

 1: Introduction